Skip to Content

 Medical Staff is Separate from the Hospital

 The medical staff of a hospital “is a separate legal entity from the hospital” (Natarajan v.
 Dignity Health (2021) 11 Cal.5th 1095, 1114) and is “responsible for the adequacy and quality of the medical care rendered to patients in the hospital” (Mileikowsky v.
 West Hills Hosp.
 (2009) 45 Cal.4th 1259, 1267).
 Business & Professions Code section 2282.5 (section 2282.5), subdivision (a), provides the medical staff's “right of self-governance” includes establishing standards for medical staff membership and privileges; establishing standards to oversee and manage quality assurance; and initiating, developing, and adopting medical staff bylaws, rules, regulations, and amendments, “subject to the approval of the hospital governing board, which approval shall not be unreasonably withheld.”
 (See Cal.
 Code Regs., tit.
 22, § 70703, subd. (b).)
-California law further requires medical staff bylaws to “provide formal procedures for the evaluation of staff applications and credentials, appointments, reappointments, assignment of clinical privileges, appeals mechanisms and such other subjects or conditions which the medical staff and governing body deem appropriate.”
+In cases where Medical Staff acts in lock step with hospital administration at the expense of doctors we often point out (in letters and legal briefs) that California law requires medical staff bylaws to “provide formal procedures for the evaluation of staff applications and credentials, appointments, reappointments, assignment of clinical privileges, appeals mechanisms and such other subjects or conditions which the medical staff and governing body deem appropriate.”
 (Mileikowsky, at p.
 1267; see Cal.
 Code Regs., tit.
 22, §§ 70701, 70703.)

 To the doctor operating under these rules, the complexity of the laws, the variations caused by the by-laws of your particular institution, mirror boards of directors with various entities controlling the hospital, lead to confusion over who has the power to regulate physician conduct and supervise patient safety and care.